XamDevTeam/hello-world/README.md

 # hello-world
-A simple starter project to try out on Git Hub.
+A simple starter project to try out on a branch of Git Hub.